-|The philosophy of this Wiki is simple: it does not seek to give a complete coverage of every aspect of Nuke practice.
-There is already a good book on the subject, many excellent tutorial videos and a well written and comprehensive manual.
-It seeks, instead, to give the sort of information that a newbie will require with particular attention to anything that might confuse or confound.
+|The philosophy of this Wiki is simple: it does not aim to give a complete coverage of every aspect of Nuke practice.
+It seeks, instead, to give the sort of information that a newbie will require, with particular attention to anything that might confuse or confound.
 More detailed learning material can be found at:

 - This is an easy to navigate guide to all of Nuke's nodes, each one with its own help page.
 At the bottom of each help page is a link to learning videos.

 - This is a more fully featured version of the same thing.
 Less easy to navigate, but more info.

 - A good book

 - Nuke 101: Professional Compositing and Visual Effects: Ron Ganbar's wonderful book on Nuke.
 Ideal for newbies.

 - And some good intro movies

 - Nuke interface overview, Importing footage / elements, Constructing node networks, A YouTube playlist: learning the basics of Nuke.

 - Plenty of websites and resources.

 - Nuke is a popular app with a wide user base.